-The Environmental Defenders(ED) is an ecofeminist and collaborative environmental justice organization that protect biodiversity and defend Indigenous People’s rights.
-We are active in the Albertine Rift region; (Murchison-Semliki, The Greater Virunga and Ituri landscapes) bordering the Democratic Republic of Congo and Uganda
+Environmental Defenders-(ED) is an environmental conservation and human rights organization dedicated to protecting biodiversity and Indigenous Peoples’ rights.
+We work in the Albertine Rift region, specifically the Murchison-Semliki, Greater Virunga, and Ituri landscapes, spanning the Democratic Republic of the Congo and Uganda, within the broader Congo Basin.

-Indigenous people are not only the most vulnerable to the impacts of climate change but also stewards of important ecosystems and forests biodiversity important to reduce carbon emissions and increase climate resilience.
-They have important contributions to adaptation and mitigation efforts, e.g. in regards to nature-based solutions where possible.
-However, In Africa, the lack of recognition of indigenous peoples’ basic rights and lack of meaningful dialogue with the authorities remains a challenge.
+Indigenous people are not only the most vulnerable to the effects of climate change, but they are also the guardians of vital ecosystems and biodiversity in forests that are necessary to lower carbon emissions and boost climate resilience.
+They make significant contributions to adaptation and mitigation efforts, such as when it comes to using nature-based solutions.
+But in Africa, the failure to acknowledge the fundamental rights of indigenous peoples and the absence of substantive interaction with the state continue to be problems.

 of the planet’s remaining biodiversity is protected by indigenous people.